 - The name of one or more of the drivers involved

 You do not need all this information, but having most of it will help speed the process of locating and getting a copy of your report.
 This is especially true if you do not have the case number.

 To learn how to get a car accident report, you first need to know who filed it.
 For example, the City of Fort Lauderdale does not have access to reports from the Broward Sheriff’s Office or vice versa.
 You need to know which agency responded to your accident or which department you called to file the report.

 Many police officers give business cards or other documents to help you remember who to contact for a copy of your accident report before they leave the scene of a crash.
 Your case number may also be on this card.
 If your crash occurred on an interstate or state highway, the Florida Highway Patrol may have jurisdiction.
 You can request a copy online.

 Who Can Request a Report in Florida?

 Accident reports are not part of the public record until 60 days after a crash.
 If you need a copy of the report during this period, you will need to complete an affidavit that specifies you were in the crash.
 However, after 60 days, anyone can request a copy of the police report.

 Are Accident Reports Always Required After a Car Crash?

 You also need to file a report in other circumstances, like if a driver fled the scene or was drunk at the time of the crash.
 If your wreck involved a commercial truck or damaged a vehicle so badly it required a tow truck, you must also file a report.

-Even though some minor crashes do not require reports by law, a car accident lawyer in South Florida from our team will recommend filing one after any crash, in case you later discover an injury or property damage.
+Even though some minor crashes do not require reports by law, a car accident lawyer in South Florida from our team will recommend filing one after any crash in case you later discover an injury or property damage.
 You need an accident report to file an insurance claim.